exochron/MountJournalEnhanced/README.md

 + Works with ElvUI
 + Set own notes for each mount.
 They're displayed within mount tooltips and the journal display.
 + Change the display background to a static color
-+ Toggle the mount journal via the addon compartment
++ Toggle the mount journal via the addon compartment (Retail only)

 ## 🩹 Fixes also
 + the ridiculous fly in animation of the rider